 I hadn't even heard of David Foster Wallace until this past year.
 A good friend and budding DFW fan would continually bring up in conversations some revelatory point the great DFW had made in one of his essays.
 I'd smile, nod, figure the guy had some good stuff to say/write if this friend kept citing him.
 Later, this same friend informed me of DFW's death--a fact that saddens me more and more as I progress through IJ.

-The Morning News (one of my favorite websites) for getting me on the IJ bandwagon.
+Many thanks rightfully belong to the lovely people of The Morning News (one of my favorite websites) for getting me on the IJ bandwagon.
 The Morning News is sponsoring what I think is the biggest book club ever--Infinite Summer.
 The idea is to read IJ from June 21 through September 21, endnotes and all.
 The on-going commentary on the novel by the fearless leaders, forum discussions, and diehard community of bibliophiles at I-S are illuminating, highly entertaining, and encouraging.
 Someone else is out there struggling through the Maranthe/Shapely dialogues besides yrstruly.

 I survived a Victorian Lit course last semester (over twice the number of pages of IJ in the same amount of time), so the length does not frighten me.
 Also, I lack the reasonable anxiety that I am wasting-time-by-not-reading-something-less-pretentious (?)-and-therefore-enjoyable.
 It's not simply Hakuna Matata--I trust TMN (more implicitly than I ought).
+TMN taught me how to dress a man well , broadened my musical interests (with 6 word reviews of ALL 1,302 songs from the 2009 SXSW Music Festival's website), and has made me laugh so rambunctiously as to cause concern to those within earshot.

 TMN all nice and plugged, I believe that the time spent puzzling over this door-stop-sized novel will be well worth it.